saasquatch/saasquatch-docs/src/mobile/branch-reference.md

 ### How it Works

-The Referral SaaSquatch integrates with [Branch Metrics](http://branch.io) works as follows:
+The SaaSquatch integration with [Branch Metrics](http://branch.io) works as follows:

  - SaaSquatch referral links (e.g. ssqt.co/h126b21) will start redirecting to Branch links
- - Referral SaaSquatch will [create branch links dynamically](https://dev.branch.io/references/http_api/#creating-a-deep-linking-url) and set values for `data`, `channel`, `tags` and `desktop_url`
+ - SaaSquatch will [create branch links dynamically](https://dev.branch.io/references/http_api/#creating-a-deep-linking-url) and set values for `data`, `channel`, `tags` and `desktop_url`
- - Branch deep link `data` will include details of the referral code, the referrer and reward (See field reference below)
+ - Branch deep link `data` will include details of the referral code, the Referrer and reward (See field reference below)
  - Analytics Tags will be added to help you track the performance of different platforms.
 	 - `channel`: the referral medium.
 One of `FACEBOOK`, `TWITTER`, `EMAIL`, `DIRECT`, `REMINDER`, `UNKNOWN`
 	 - `tags`: the source of the referral.
 One of `STANDARD`, `MOBILE`, `UNKNOWN`

-By default Referral SaaSquatch will send all link clicks through Branch, but will continue to send redirect desktop traffic to your web/desktop site you configured.
+By default SaaSquatch will send all link clicks through Branch, but will continue to send redirect desktop traffic to your web/desktop site you configured.
 This is done by setting the Branch value for `desktop_url`.

  - `desktop_url`: the landing page you set in our portal when you created your program.
 If you set a desktop url for your app in Branch, it will be overwritten.